Order of Aftab: Second Class insignia

 The insignia of the second class also consists of breast star, sash and sash badge.
 The badge is similar to the first class but in enamel and brilliants, instead of diamonds.
 Unlike the first class, the breast star of the second class is a closer copy of the badge, but with pendant diamonds from the two horizontal lower arms.
 The sunburst is semicircular with seventeen rays, surrounding only the top half of the central disk with its wide platinum band and circlet of diamonds.

 Recipients of the second class wore the badge suspended from the same grand cordon, and in the same manner, as those of the first class.

 Replacement

-By the fall of the Qajar dynasty and in the era of Reza Shah Pahlavi, this order was replaced by the Order of Khorshid (another Persian word for 'Sun') in 1939.
+Following the fall of the Qajar dynasty and during the reign of Reza Shah Pahlavi, this order was replaced by the Order of Khorshid (another Persian word for 'Sun') in 1939.